Rehanon-Mackenzie/murder-who-wrote-quiz/Testing.md

 | End screen saves score         | Score stored in LocalStorage                         | ✔️            | ✔️   |
 | High scores page               | Displays sorted leaderboard                          | ✔️            | ✔️   |
 | Empty leaderboard              | Displays “No high scores yet — play a game!” message | ✔️            | ✔️   |

+### 💭 Reflection

+At the start I honestly thought JavaScript was going to break my brain.
+However, I have learned so much during this process and it has reminded me I can do hard things and I am excited to take this learning into the next module.